Nasdaq Stockholm AB: Listing of bond loan(s) issued by BNP Paribas SA on STO Sustainable Products

-Listing of bond loan(s) issued by BNP Paribas SA on STO Sustainable Products Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by BNP Paribas SA with effect from 2020-01-15.
-Last day of trading is set to 2024-11-22.
+Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by BNP Paribas SA with effect from 2020-01-15.
+Last day of trading is set to 2024-12-27.
 The instrument(s) will be listed on STO Sustainable Products.
 Please find instrument identifiers in the attached document.
-Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7050 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=752644
+Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7050 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=752685

 BNP PARIBAS-Aktie jetzt für 4€ handeln - auf Smartbroker.de